Itemized Tax Deduction Instructions & Help

 - What are miscellaneous expenses not subject to the 2% limitation?

 - What if I don't know how much sales tax I paid during 2013?

 - What is 1099-Q income?

 - Is my state refund taxable?

-- Do I need to enter my household employee wages on this line if I received a W-2 (W2)?
+- Do I need to enter my household employee wages as Other Income if I received a W-2 (W2)?